 OED hopes that these links provide a comprehensive guide of the available renewable energy businesses both in Indiana and other parts of the world.
 However, OED does not provide endorsements for organizations.

-The Indiana Office of Energy Development formed the Indiana Solar Energy Working Group (ISEWG) to promote and support the use of solar energy in indiana, as well as the growth of supply chain, manufacturing and solar power related commercial/undustrial efforts in Indiana.
+Programs The Indiana Office of Energy Development formed the Indiana Solar Energy Working Group (ISEWG) to promote and support the use of solar energy in indiana, as well as the growth of supply chain, manufacturing and solar power related commercial/undustrial efforts in Indiana.
 The Inaugural meeting was held October 28, 2010 in Indianapolis.
+The group is not currently active.

 MEETINGS AND MATERIALS